Here, we take an in-depth look at the latest monitoring information for the Netherlands.

 Digital empowerment incorporates actions so that all children, including those in vulnerable situations, acquire the necessary skills and competences to make sound choices and express themselves in the online environment safely and responsibly.

-- As part of the curriculum renewal, new learning goals, specifically on digital literacy, will be added.
+- As part of the curriculum renewal, new learning goals will be added, specifically on digital literacy.

 - There is a national agreement for schools to ban phones from classrooms.
 Schools also have an obligation to create a safe learning environment for pupils.
-This means that when cyberbullying has an impact on school safety, schools have an obligation to respond.
+This means that when cyberbullying impacts school safety, schools have an obligation to respond.

 - The Media Literacy Network is supported for this purpose by the Ministry of Education, Culture and Science.
 This is an extensive program to strengthen media literacy among all Dutch people.
 The program pays extra attention to young people (through education) and the vulnerable (through, for example, healthcare and welfare institutions).